NYPL/engineering-general/standards/documentation.md

     - Version numbers MUST be included for all software dependencies
 - Installation information MUST be provided
 - Usage examples are RECOMMENDED
+- Testing instructions MUST be provided as specified [here](test-coverage.md).

 ### Optional README sections/additions